-Rare Disease Day is observed on the last day of February, but the St. Baldrick’s Foundation fights rare diseases year-round.
+Rare Cancer Day is September 30th, but the St. Baldrick’s Foundation fights rare cancers year-round.

 What is rare disease?

 When it comes to cancer, or even diseases as a whole, “rare” is a misleading word.